 These two types of communication are explained below:

 Upward communication occurs when information flows from subordinates to superiors in the organization hierarchy.
 The aim of upward communication is usually to provide information for the managers from subordinates.
-Generally, subordinates convey their failings, attitudes, opinions, suggestions, complaints etc. making use of their superiors through this communication.
-Upward communication is initiated with the lower to the next stage the organization and reaches the content up management hierarchy.
+Generally, subordinates convey their failings, attitudes, opinions, suggestions, complaints, etc. making use of their superiors through this communication.
+Upward communication is initiated with the lower to the next stage the organization and reaches the content up the management hierarchy.